-I used to take notes on pieces of paper and torn-off corners and backs of old envelopes.
+I used to take notes on pieces of paper, torn-off corners and backs of old envelopes.
 I wrote ideas on restaurant placemats, long sheets, narrow sheets, little sheets and pieces of paper thrown in a drawer.
 And the best way to organize all those ideas was to keep a journal.

-1. Your pictures.
+1. Your pictures

 Take a lot.
 Don’t be lazy in capturing an event.
 How long does it take to snap a photo?
 A fraction of a second.
 How long does it take to miss an event?
 A fraction of a second.
 So don’t miss the pictures—when you’re gone, they’ll keep the memories alive.

-2. Your library.
+2. Your library

-3. Your journals.
+3. Your journals

 These are the ideas you picked up and the information that you meticulously gathered.
 Of the three, journal writing is one of the greatest indications that you’re a serious student.
 Taking pictures—that’s pretty easy.
-Buying a book at a book store—that’s pretty easy.
+Buying a book at a bookstore—also pretty easy.
 It is a little more challenging to be a student of your own life, your own future, your own destiny.